 The remaining parts, the individual cost of which are insignificant in relation to the total cost, may be depreciated separately.
 In case of variation in expectation of the remainder items, approximation techniques must be applied to faithfully represent the useful life of the parts.

 Alternatively an entity may choose to depreciate separately the parts of an item that do not have a cost that is significant in relation to the total cost of the item.

-Depreciation is to be recognized on the incremental portion of the fair value of the asset against the carrying amount of the asset.
-The depreciation must also be recognized on capitalized cost of repairs or replacement of parts and maintenance carried out on the asset that will result in enhancing the economic benefits or prolonging the useful life of the fixed assets.
+Depreciation is to be recognised on the incremental portion of the fair value of the asset against the carrying amount of the asset.
+The depreciation must also be recognised on capitalised cost of repairs or replacement of parts and maintenance carried out on the asset that will result in enhancing the economic benefits or prolonging the useful life of the fixed assets.

 The following are the key concepts in depreciation accounting